 To recognize progress that students, teachers, schools, and districts make notwithstanding level of proficiency, the commission recommends placing greater emphasis on Domain II (Student Progress) than on Domain I (Student Achievement), and Domain III (Closing Performance Gaps).
-It is recommended to make Domain II 50% of the weight of the first three domains.

 Emphasizing student growth recognizes the work of all students regardless of their background without removing the expectation that all students will eventually demonstrate proficiency.